By Chuck Hill

 spring comes to the Columbia Gorge, it might be time for you to plan a

-(named for a striking, knife-edge ridge running down the northwest side
+Winery (named for a striking, knife-edge ridge running down the

-of Mount Hood) offers acclaimed grounds and picnic area, along with
+northwest side of Mount Hood) offers acclaimed grounds and picnic area,

-unique educational displays on winemaking and grape growing – don’t miss
+along with unique educational displays on winemaking and grape growing –

-it!
-While there, don’t miss tasting some award-winning wines.
-The 2008
+don’t miss it!
+While there, don’t miss tasting some award-winning

 The Hogue family’s original commitment to the Genesis brand was to use the highest quality grapes from vineyards throughout the Columbia Valley to produce excellent wines representing each varietal.
 The 2009 vintage Syrah offers ripe berry and toasty oak aromas with notes of smoky game and dried herbs.
 The palate shows blackberry and vanilla flavors with a firm finish that pairs well with meat from the grill.